Itsrummmy/Swan-Consulting-Team-Project-ML/README.md

 <!-- ABOUT THE PROJECT -->
 ## Project Overview

-This project, completed as part of the discrete modelling section of the Predictive Modelling module at Digital Futures Academy, focused on analyzing customer churn behavior and identifying retention strategies.
-I used logistic regression to analyse churn in a customer database, identify retention drivers, prioritize at-risk customers, and provide churn likelihood scores.
+This project focused on predicting customer churn by analyzing customer behavior patterns.
+We employed decision tree models to identify key churn drivers and features, and utilized logistic regression to generate churn risk scores, enabling the prioritization of at-risk customers for targeted retention strategies.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>